orbitalapi/orbital/pipelines/pipeline-runner-cacib-app/README.md

 ## Compile
 `mvn clean compile`

-Will also generate the classes from the Avro schema
+Note: This will also generate the classes from the Avro schema

 ## Running
 Run the Spring Boot jar created in the `target/` folder.
 Or directly from IntelliJ.